HFU-DM-PointClick/obsidian-orga/docs/Inspirationen/Podcasts.md

-The Magnus Archives (symbols of the fears are generally great fear symbols)
+[The Magnus Archives](https://the-magnus-archives.fandom.com/wiki/The_Magnus_Archives_Wikia) (symbols of the fears are generally great fear symbols)
+	Podcast about Jonathan Sims who finds himself trapped in a world of entities that feed on the fears of animals and humans, starting off as simple spooky stories, escalating into eldritch horror